max4766/etelab_demo__route__nextjs/README.md

 and some other files that are related to configuration and settings...

-frankly, those are not critical here!
+(frankly, those are not critical here)

 ## Goal